Are you a well-intentioned aquarium terrorist?

 For live aquarium fish and plants we suggest that you try to sell them or give them away to other aquarium owners.
 If you are unable to find anyone to take the aquarium fish humanely enthuse them yourself or take them to your vet.
 These options are far more responsible than releasing them into the wild.

-Dead aquarium fish should be buried or disposed of in a garbage bin, never near a waterway.
+Dead aquarium fish should be buried or disposed of in a garbage bin, never near a waterway. proper disposal of aquarium plants & fish is really important.
+Do not flush deadf or alive fish down the toilet.

 Aquarium plants should be sealed in a plastic bag & disposed of in a garbage bin.